dortania/Getting-Started-With-ACPI/Manual/compile.md

 # Compiling and decompiling ACPI Tables

-See [General Troubleshooting](https://dortania.github.io/OpenCore-Desktop-Guide/troubleshooting/troubleshooting) if you have dumping/compiling errors
+See [Troubleshooting](/troubleshooting.md) if you have dumping/compiling errors

 * [macOS Compiling and Decompiling](/Manual/compile.md#macos)
 * [Windows Compiling and Decompiling](/Manual/compile.md#windows)